-Let your vision for a new website flourish by using this clear, easy-to-follow action plan with added guidance from healthcare industry leaders.
-You’ll gain insight on building a case to present to your C-Suite team, the steps it takes to create a new website and even how to give your current vendor notice.
-When you use this guide, you’ll save time and increase your chances of budget approval.
+Let your vision for a new website flourish by using this clear, easy-to-follow action plan.
+When you use this guide, you’ll save time and increase your chances of approval for a website redesign.

-Planning prevents your ideas from getting shut down.
-Luckily for you, pitching a case to your leadership team for a new website has never been easier when you prepare using this solid six-step plan.
+Pitching a case to your leadership team for a new website is easy when you prepare using this solid six-step plan.

 - Define and communicate your website goals